What do bookkeepers do?

 Bookkeepers vs. Accountants

-You don’t need any special training to be a bookkeeper—you don’t even need a bachelor’s degree.
+To work as a bookkeeper, you don’t need any additional training or even a bachelor’s degree.

-Accountants, on the other hand, go through rigorous training and standardised exams to become certified public accountants.
+Accountants, on the other hand, must complete extensive training and pass standardized exams in order to become certified public accountants.

-While it’s clear that bookkeepers play a pretty important role when it comes to business finances, you’re probably wondering how this is any different than what an accountant does.
+While it’s evident that bookkeepers play a crucial part in the financial management of businesses, you’re probably wondering how this differs from what an accountant performs.
 Let’s break it down:

 - Bookkeeping involves the consistent recording, storing, and retrieving of daily financial transactions.